×

 • PI-RADS 5: very high—clinically significant cancer is highly likely to be present

-• TRUS-guided biopsy: A trans-rectal ultrasound–guided biopsy is the most common way prostate cancer is diagnosed in the US.
-An ultrasound probe is placed in the rectum to allow visualization of the prostate.
+• TRUS-guided biopsy: A trans-rectal ultrasound–guided biopsy is the most common way prostate cancer is diagnosed in the U.S. An ultrasound probe is placed in the rectum to allow visualization of the prostate.
 Then at least 12 needles are placed into the prostate to take samples that are examined for abnormal cells.
 (Twelve needles sounds like a lot, but the more varied the sample, the greater the chance of catching any abnormal cells.)
 If a patient had magnetic resonance imaging (MRI) before the biopsy, the MRI images may help target areas that looked suspicious.

 • Trans-perineal biopsy: A biopsy sample can also be obtained by placing a needle through the perineum, the skin between the scrotum and anus.
+This method is becoming more common.

 • Incidental procedures: Sometimes, doctors performing surgery in a nearby area actually see something amiss with the prostate and can take a sample during the same procedure.

-Regardless of which procedure is used to take a sample, the prostate tissue is then examined under a microscope by a pathologist, to confirm the presence or absence of cancerous cells.
+The prostate tissue is then examined under a microscope by a pathologist, to confirm the presence or absence of cancerous cells.

 Next steps